 Polydnaviruses are not true viruses because they do not contain genetic material for their own replication.
-They are produced in the ovaries of parasitic wasps and the virion-like particles contain genetic material from the wasp and are injected into host lepidopteran larvae along with the wasp eggs.
-They are named because they contain multiple circular double-stranded DNA molecules (polydispersed DNA) encompassing up 560kb that encode gene products that compromise the target host immune system and other processes and are essential for the successful development of the wasp egg.
-There are two lineages of parasitic wasps that employ these elements; the braconid and ichneumonids and they produce bracovirus and ichnovirus polydnavirus elements, respectively. cDNAs produced from RNA associated with polydnavirus production in braconid ovaries were analyzed, a number were found to exhibit sequence homology to genes encoded by nudiviruses and baculoviruses (Fig. 1.7).
-These included per os infectivity factors that are involved in infection of mid-gut cells by Another group of factors are baculoviruses. related to subunits of the baculovirus RNA polymerase and a very late transcription factor, When the structural proteins of the polydnavirus virions was analyzed, proteins related to per os infectivity factors were also identified.
+They are produced in the ovaries of parasitic wasps, and the virion-like particles contain genetic material from the wasp and are injected into host lepidopteran larvae along with the wasp eggs.
+They are named because they contain multiple circular double-stranded DNA molecules (polydispersed DNA) encompassing up to 560 kb that encode gene products that compromise the target host immune system and other processes and are essential for the successful development of the wasp egg.
+There are two lineages of parasitic wasps that employ these elements; the braconid and ichneumonids. producing bracovirus and ichnovirus polydnavirus elements, respectively.
+When cDNAs produced with RNA associated polvdnavirus production in braconid ovaries were analyzed, a number were found to exhibit sequence homology to genes encoded by nudiviruses and baculoviruses (73, 74).
+Additional such genes were identified by deep sequencing (75) (Figure The genes identified included per os infectivity factors that are involved in infection of mid-gut cells by baculoviruses.
+Another group of factors are related to subunits of the baculovirus RNA polymerase and a very late transcription factor.
+VLF-1.
+When the structural proteins of the polydnavirus virions were analyzed, proteins related to per os infectivity factors were also identified.
 The presence of homologs of these factors suggests that they may be involved in a similar role to that played in baculoviruses by delivering the bracovirus DNA into cells of the parasitized larvae.
-The logic of the production of host the viral RNA polymerase subunits in association with virus production remains to be explained [60, 61].
-These data have been interpreted to indicate that a parasitic wasp was infected by a nudivirus and all or part of the nudivirus genome was incorporated into the wasp Some of these genes were genome. subsequently adapted for the packaging of the polydnavirus DNA thereby facilitating their transmission into the host larvae.
-A similar analysis of an ichnovirus found polydnavirion-associated proteins did not show relatedness to known proteins. because the genes encoding these products were found clustered in specific locations and are amplified along with the DNA that is packaged in the ichnovirus virions, it was suggested that they are derived from a hitherto unknown virus that integrated into the host genome similar to the nudivirus-like element that is present in the genomes of braconid wasps [62].
+The knockdown using RNAi of the expression of the lef-9 and lef-4 subunits of the RNA polymerase in female wasps, reduced both the levels of vp39 and p74 transcripts and also the amount packaged DNA suggesting that the baculovirus-like RNA polymerase may be expressed by the wasp and was involved in expressing structural proteins involved packaging polydnavirus genomes.
+Likewise, the knockdown of orthologs of per os infectivity factors (p74 and PIF-1) resulted in a reduction in host cells that incorporated a polydnavirus gene. suggesting these factors were involved in cell entry similar to their role in baculovirus infectivity (76).
+These data suggest that a parasitic wasp was infected by a nudivirus and all or part of the nudivirus genome was incorporated into the wasp genome.
+Some of these genes are used for the expression of polydnavirus proteins involved in packaging of the polydnavirus DNA, thereby facilitating their transmission into the host larvae.

+A similar analysis of an ichnovirus found that polydnavirion-associated proteins did not show relatedness to known proteins.
+However, because the genes encoding these products were found clustered in specific locations and are amplified along with the DNA that is packaged in the ichnovirus virions, it was suggested that they are derived from a hitherto unknown virus that integrated into the host genome similar to the nudivirus-like element that is present in the genomes of braconid wasps (77).

-A phylogenetic tree of VLF-1 from representative baculovirus, nudivirus, polydnavirus (bracovirus) host (Cotesia inanitus), and two nudiviruses is shown in Fig. 1.7.
-Although there appear to be two distinct lineages with the baculovirus comprising one and the other including the nudiviruses, shrimp virus, and bracovirus host (Cotesia), the latter branch is not well supported and therefore it is difficult to draw conclusions regarding the relationships of the non-baculovirus lineages.
+A phylogenetic tree of VLF-1 from representative baculovirus, nudivirus, polydnavirus (bracovirus) host (Cotesia inanitus), and two nudiviruses is shown in Figure 7.
+Although there appear to be two distinct lineages with the baculovirus comprising one and the other including the nudiviruses, shrimp virus, and bracovirus host (Cotesia), the latter branch is not well supported, and therefore, it is difficult to draw conclusions regarding the relationships of the non-baculovirus lineages.